Ewa Kuryluk

 Ewa Kuryluk (born 5 May 1946) is a Polish artist.
 She is a pioneer of textile installation, painter, photographer, art historian, novelist and poet, and the author of numerous books, written in Polish and English, many of which have been translated into other languages.
 She has had over fifty solo exhibitions, participated in many group shows and created outdoor installations throughout the world.
 Her work can be seen in the National Museums in Warsaw, Kraków, Wrocław and Poznań, as well as in public and private collections in Europe, USA, Latin America and Japan.
+She obtained a diploma in painting and an M.A. in Art History from the Warsaw Academy of Fine Arts in 1970.
+In 1978, she shifted her focus from painting on canvas to textile installation.

 Biography

 Ewa Kuryluk was born in Kraków, Poland, the first child of Karol Kuryluk, editor of the "Odrodzenie" magazine, and Maria Kuryluk (born Miriam Kohany), writer and amateur pianist.
 In 1947 the family moved to Warsaw and in 1950 Ewa's brother Piotr was born.
 In 1959, her father was appointed ambassador to Austria and they moved to Vienna.
 In 1964, the artist finished Austrian secondary school and commenced her studies at Warsaw Academy of Fine Arts, obtaining her Diploma in painting and M.A. in Art History in 1970.
 On 9 December 1967 her father died suddenly of a heart attack, and in March 1968 the family was further unsettled by the outbreak of anti-Semitism and the emigration of friends, with her brother showing the first signs of mental illness.

 Kuryluk's distinct style of painting and her rebellious nature brought her in conflict with her professors.
 In 1967 she was granted permission to organize an independent show of student work, including her own, in the staircase of the painting department.
 The unusual event drew crowds and was reported in the press.
 However the authorities did not like the stir and she was forbidden to continue.
 Kuryluk began to export her work clandestinely and to exhibit abroad.
 Her first solo show at the Woodstock Gallery in London coincided with her final exams in Warsaw, and she kept it secret.
 In 1976, the Year of the Political Prisoner, she donated work to Amnesty International.
 In the late 1970s she and her friends, the painters Andrzej Bieńkowski, Andrzej Bielawski and Łukasz Korolkiewicz formed a group with the ironic name "Cream".
 Taking advantage of some liberalization under Edward Gierek, she organized an independent international art exhibition, "The Garden of Knowledge" in June 1981, hoping to turn it into a biennial event.